-Usually, these agreements are for one year at a time.
+Usually, these agreements can be up to three years or even longer.
 Within the term, the songwriter will have certain obligations, such as submitting a minimum number of songs that are commercially satisfactory.
 If you have co-written any of the songs being submitted, only the percentage that you have written will count towards satisfying the minimum amount of songs agreed upon in the contract (i.e., if you write 50% of two songs, it will count as one full song towards your minimum requirement).
 Sometimes the agreement will also require that a number of your songs are recorded and released by an artist on a label.

-In a co-publishing deal, you are often giving away 100% creative control over the song itself.
-This means that the publishing company can seek out sync opportunities as they see fit.
+In a co-publishing deal, you are often giving away external control over the song itself.
+This means that the publishing company can seek out sync opportunities at any company they want for a commercial, or in any movie or TV show as they see fit.